cp3402-students/cp3402-2021-site-cp3402-group-11/README.md

 * Names of the members with their LinkedIn accounts and Github accounts.
 * Goals of the webiste.
-* Project links to the production and staging site, Github repository, Project board and a socail communication platform we used to chat with each other.
+* Project links to the production and staging site, Github repository, Project board and a communication platform we used to chat with each other.
 * Login in details for Wordpress for both the Production and Staging site.